Russian Direct Investment Fund: The Russia-Japan Investment Fund

 RDIF and Japan Bank for International Cooperation (JBIC) established a Russia-Japan Investment Fund (RJIF).
 RJIF will seek and realise attractive investment projects to promote economic, trade and investment cooperation between Japan and Russia.
 Under the MoU, RDIF and JBIC have agreed that each of them will invest $500 million for the joint investments through RJIF and a joint investment framework.

 Collaboration with Kuwait Investment Authority

 RDIF launched an automatic co-investment mechanism, with the first $500 million from Kuwait Investment Authority (KIA).
 Later KIA doubled its investment with RDIF to $1 billion.

 Memorandum of Understanding between RDIF and Mumtalakat

 RDIF and Mumtalakat, the investment arm of the Kingdom of Bahrain, signed an MoU to promote investment cooperation between Russia and Bahrain.

 Collaboration with Rönesans Holding

 RDIF and Rönesans Holding, the leading construction, real estate development and investment company, have reached an agreement to expand the scope of their joint investment activities.
 The parties are focused on attractive investment opportunities within the Russian Federation; and have identified healthcare, construction, infrastructure and commercial real estate as priority sectors.

 The Russia-China Venture Fund

 RDIF and Chinese company Tus-Holdings agreed to establish a joint Russia-China Venture Fund (RCVF).

+RDIF-Danantara investment fund agreement

+In mid-June 2025, the Indonesian sovereign fund Danantara and the Russian Direct Investment Fund signed an agreement to create an investment fund worth 2 billion Euros (US$2.9 billion) at the 2025 St Petersburg International Economic Forum.